-To help students, working professionals and environmental enthusiasts learn state-of-art concepts and principles of improved urban water management at their own comfort.
+To help students, working professionals and environmental enthusiasts learn state-of-art concepts and principles of green infrastructure for improved urban water management at their own comfort and pace.

-- Indicate the current problems with water infrastructure
+- Provide an overview of the current problems with water infrastructure

-- Suggest scope for interventions based on different problem scenarios and contexts
+- Recognize scope for GI interventions based on different problem scenarios and contexts

 - Understand and apply case studies in support of GI principles across the world